 seven years.
 I sometimes wonder who "out there" shared my sometimes opposing opinion to mainstream critics on the latest films; or, my personal experience asides to emphasize a point about the "business" behind the buzz.

-This is our company.
+This is our company (est. 1991).
 We hire actors to go into the schools to recreate history -- however, as of 2018, they've stopped teaching history in the schools.
-Overview maybe, but our need diminished drastically.
-Not sure what's being taught to our children these days, but if they're trying to make our youth forget the halocaust, we, the people, need to stand up.
+Then Covid hit and we really stopped dead.